builtview/support-docs/docs/for-new-users/builtview-app.md

 * **Tags**; short phrases attached to content that can be used to sort & filter.
 * **Description**; tell the story of the image through a few words.
 * **Location**; capture the exact place the content was captured.
-* **Timestamp**; watermarked on the image, the exact time of capture.
+* **Timestamp**; watermarked on the image, the exact time of capture, approx. street address, GPS coordinates, direction.
 * **Teams**; share directly with your teammates.

 <center>
 ![BuiltView Mobile](../assets/getting-started/phone1.png)
 </center>

 To streamline the process of providing context through tags, descriptions, and teams use the pre-selection function.
-This ensures that all photos & videos taken include the details specified by you.
+This ensures that all photos & videos taken include the details specified by you, this can be edited on images at a later stage if needed.